brucelang32/Personalised-recommendation-algorithms-for-e-commerce-web-pages-by-Python/README.md

 # Development
-TensorFlow.js is an open source JavaScript-based library for training and implementing machine learning models.
-TensorFlow.js provides not only low-level machine learning building blocks, but also high-level Keras-like APIs for building neural networks.
-In my codes , the user can input weather and price and the Python script will give a reasonable prediction value.
+My develoment is based on TensorFlow library for training and implementing machine learning models.
+TensorFlow provides not only low-level machine learning building blocks, but also high-level Keras APIs for building neural networks.
+In my codes, the user can input data, weather, temperature and price and then the Python script will give a reasonable prediction value.

 * The data cannot be uploaded due to confidentiality